Participants

 What do I need?

-All sessions will be held through Zoom.
-As such, you will need a device with a microphone, camera, and internet connection.
-No textbooks will be required—there will be readings but they will digital.
+All sessions will be held through Zoom and we request that your video be on most of the time.
+As such, you will need a device with a microphone, webcam, and internet connection.
+No textbooks will be required—any readings will be provided in digital form for free.

 What is the language of instruction?